vriti096/testing/README.md

 # testing
-A repository created for demo purpose
+A repository created for demo purpose only.